HugoShamrock/python-moo/README.md

 moo - agile descendant foo
 ==========================

+###Return to the goals of foo (implemented):
+ * SSH connector for execution remote Unix/Linux shell commands

 ###What is moo:

  * Easy way how to run the same query in multiple SQL databases